touchHLE/touchHLE/README.md

 As an HLE, touchHLE is radically different from a low-level emulator (LLE) like QEMU.
 The only code the [emulated CPU](https://github.com/merryhime/dynarmic) executes is the app binary and [a handful of libraries](touchHLE_dylibs/); touchHLE takes the place of iPhone OS and provides its own implementations of the system frameworks (Foundation, UIKit, OpenGL ES, OpenAL, etc).

 The goal of this project is to run games from the early days of iOS.
 Only iPhone/iPod touch apps for iPhone OS 2.x have been tested so far.
 Modern/64-bit iOS app support is explicitly a non-goal, and support for apps that aren't games is unlikely to be prioritized due to the complexity.
 On the other hand, it's likely that we'll attempt to support apps for some newer 32-bit versions (especially 3.x and 4.x) and the iPad in future. iPhone OS 1.x support might be attempted also.
+Currently [only two apps are supported](APP_SUPPORT.md).
+The list will surely grow with time. :)

 Visit our homepage! <https://touchhle.org/>